 Most people are talking to themselves more than they realize.
 Consciously talking to ourselves can even be helpful in softball and can then even transfer over to daily activities as well.
-How many times have you been in a tense situation at work or amongst friends and said to yourself, “it’s ok,” which might mean to take a breath and put things in perspective.
+How many times have you been in a tense situation at work or among friends and said to yourself, “it’s OK,” which might mean to take a breath and put things in perspective.

 You use cue words sometimes without even knowing it.
 You may use a word like “keys” to tell yourself to make sure you put them in the same spot all the time so that you always know where to get them when you need them.
 You can do the same thing here.